It's true! I passed all three sections of the NCIDQ exam on my first try, 1 week before the due date of my first baby last Spring!

 Fast forward seven years (wow!) and I found myself teaching full time and running my own small design firm on the side.
-We had moved around a lot since 2009, tying to figure out where we wanted to settle down.
-Once we figured that out, my Husband and I were ready to start a family.
+We had moved around a lot since 2009, trying to figure out where we wanted to settle down.
+Once we figured that out, my husband and I were ready to start a family.

 I'm really good at procrastinating.
 Especially when it comes to large commitments like having a baby or taking the NCIDQ exam.
 As a woman in her mid-thirties, I figured it was about time to take the plunge and procrastinate no more!

 I guess I've always been an “all or nothing” kind of girl when I'm faced with a challenge.
 All hands on deck!
 Make it happen!
 Failure is not an option! (feel free to insert your cliché motivational phrase here)

 I felt that I had to register for all three sections of the exams at once.
 I knew if I had to register for the exams separately at some point down the road, I would lose steam and probably take another several years to complete the whole process Plus, I knew that finding time to study after the baby was here was not going to happen….for a very long time!

 I realize that this strategy may not work for everyone, and it might even freak you out a little – but it was the best way for me to motivate myself.
 Even if you don’t “go for broke” the way I did, you can still learn from my experience!
 If you are willing to commit, you can do this too!

 Qpractice to the Rescue

 I had only a limited idea of how to go about studying for the exam.
 The only advice I had was from one colleague at work who had passed the exam several years earlier.
 I thought I would just sign up for one of those 3-day intensive workshops to help with the practicum prep, and I could just study for the multiple choice on my own.

 I later found out that I needed someone to help me understand not only the content of the exam, but HOW the content was delivered.
 More importantly, HOW to choose the best answer or solution as quickly and accurately as possible.